 In the 19th century, three floors were added to the building that housed the museum, which were later removed in future renovations.
 Then they divided it into small apartments where Jewish families from Poland, Romania, and the Ukraine were housed.
 During the Nazi occupation, the Paris police deported them to the Drancy concentration camp, from which they were transported to extermination.
 13 of the residents of the house did not return, and the museum now remembers and mentions them.

-From the top of the building to the ground is the installation of Christian Boltanski, known as the "inhabitants of the Hotel St.-Anien, 1939".
-This work records the names of the inhabitants of the house, whose commemoration the artist reconstructed in the form of mourning notices used in Eastern Europe.
+From the top of the building to the ground is the installation of Christian Boltanski, known as the "Inhabitants of the Hotel St.-Anien, 1939."
+This work records the names of the inhabitants of the house, whose commemoration was reconstructed in the form of mourning notices used in Eastern Europe.
 Sometimes, in addition to the name, the place of birth and profession are also listed, such as marking the tragic amputation of an untold story.

 The museum has a large library that focuses on Judaism and the history of the Jewish people in Europe and in Israel.